alces-software/adminware/README.md

       help display
  - view tool [NAMESPACE(S)] [TOOL]
     - Shows info about the tool at NAMESPACE(S)/TOOL
-    - Displays the tool's name, description, command, families, whether it must be ran interactively and the contents of its working directory
+    - Displays the tool's name, description, command, whether it must be ran interactively and the contents of its working directory
     - If no tool is given, in the command's help display it lists the availible tools and sub-namespaces of the given namespace(s).
     - If NAMESPACE(S) is not given, it lists at the highest level `tools` directory.
- - view family [FAMILY]
-    - Displays the members of the tool family FAMILY, as well as their order of execution
-    - If FAMILY is not given, it lists all the system's tool families.
  - view result JOB-ID
     - Shows the result (exit code, stdout, stderr) of an instance of a single tool running on a single node.